gurase/SmartThings-Home-Assistant-Connect/README.md

 This SmartApp allows you to connect your existing Home Assistant devices to SmartThings.
 The main reason I created this is because I was frustrated by the limitations of the emulated_hue component, specifically with Google Home.
 With your Home Assistant devices available in SmartThings, you can connect your SmartThings hub to Alexa/Google Home instead of relying on emulated_hue.

 ## Supported Devices, Features, and Limitations
-Currently cover, light, scene, script, and switch device types are supported.
+Currently cover, light, script, and switch device types are supported.

 - **cover** - Like emulated_hue, cover devices are treated like lights, so you have to say "turn on the shades" to open them, etc. Also supports setting the position.
 - **light** - All lights are treated like colored bulbs.
 You are able to use voice control to set the color.
-- **scene** - Treated like a switch.
 - **script** - Treated like a switch.
 - **switch** - Basic on and off.
 Surprise, surprise.